-What is project managment and why it’s valuable
+What is project management and why it’s valuable

 Projects have been practiced ever since the first human community was established.
 Plato writing the Republic, Michelangelo painting Sistine Chapel, Nikola Tesla’s designing the modern alternating current electricity system, Jorn Utzon building Sydney Opera House - all of them were the projects that moved boundaries of human understanding.

-These huge and complex projects were endeavoured by masterminds who invested considerable amount of time, energy and strong will to achieve their ultimate goal.
+These huge and complex projects were endeavored by masterminds who invested a considerable amount of time, energy and strong will to achieve their ultimate goal.

 The incredible impact of modern technology has changed the face of business.
-As a result, project management became the essential part of any project, no matter how big or challenging it is.
+As a result, project management became an essential part of any project, no matter how big or challenging it is.

 Project management is a huge benefit for everyone